Now that your baby is starting to be mobile, it may have occurred to you to start earnestly looking at baby proofing your house.

 Screens are not enough to keep a child from falling out of a window.

-If your toddler or child is able to open a window, there is always the possibility of an accident.
+If your toddler or child can open a window, there is always the possibility of an accident.

 Do not assume that windows are out of reach.
 Children are curious and resourceful, and they will climb on furniture or toys to reach windows.
-This is why window guards are a great idea.
+This is why window guards and/or window alarms are a great idea.

 Let Baby Wear Non-Slip Socks To Prevent Slips